 Punitive damages are a special category, and they are not always available.
 You might have punitive damages if the at-fault party’s actions were malicious or wanton.

 The purpose of punitive damages is to punish the wrongdoer.
 They’re also available to discourage future wrongdoing.
-Talk to your lawyer if you think you might be able to collect punitive damages.
+Talk to your accident lawyer if you think that you could be entitled to punitive damages.

 Get the strong arm